 The Opening and Closing Ceremonies were produced by none other than Walt Disney.
 American television was present to broadcast the Games for the first time and was involved in the invention of a technology which revolutionized sports broadcasting: the slow-motion replay.

 Canada enjoyed its most successful Olympic Winter Games since 1932, winning four medals, including two gold.
 At age 21, Anne Heggtveit became the first Canadian skier to win Olympic gold, taking the victory in the slalom by 3.3 seconds.
 In figure skating, Barbara Wagner and Robert Paul won gold in the pairs event, which would stand as Canada’s last Olympic figure skating gold medal for 42 years.
-They went to Squaw Valley as three-time world champions and received first place marks across the board.
+They went to the Games as three-time world champions and received first place marks across the board.
 A few days later they won their fourth straight world title.
 Donald Jackson added a bronze medal in the men’s figure skating event.

 These were the last Games at which Canada was represented in ice hockey by a club team, once again the Kitchener-Waterloo Dutchmen.
 In a post-Games report, Canadian Amateur Hockey Association president Gordon Juckes noted that team efficiency and team spirit could only be truly achieved if a national team operated together most of the season in the lead-up to the Games.
-At Squaw Valley, the Canadians lost just one game, but it was to the United States who posted a perfect record to take a surprise gold medal while Canada settled for silver.
+At the Games, the Canadians lost just one game, but it was to the United States who posted a perfect record to take a surprise gold medal while Canada settled for silver.

 |Pairs - Mixed||Barbara Wagner, Robert Paul||Gold||Figure Skating|